 Having not been in a few relationships, you would not know what it feels like to care for someone so much (besides family) that you try to understand them, rather than satisfying your own needs…

 To feel the emotional intensity of transferable happiness.

 When a relationship fails, it’s when empathy becomes too much to handle.
 You no longer try to understand the other person.
 Your own happiness doesn’t increase when the other person’s level of happiness increases anymore.
 The emotional and mental compromise for the person’s happiness start to kill you.
 But nonetheless, this has taught you a valuable emotional lesson.

-You’ve learned what it feels like to really have your happiness correlated to the other’s happiness.
+In that failed relationship, you’ve learned what it feels like to really have your happiness correlated to the other’s happiness.

 6. You learn to be patient, calm and resilient.

 Relationship also teaches you to be able to control your emotions better.
 If your partner is hot-tempered, you learn to become calm, patient, and resilient in order to handle the flame.

 If you are hot-tempered yourself, you learn to control your emotions and to pause before telling your partner off, yelling at him/her, or becoming abusive and aggressive.

 Either way, the time spent in a failed relationship was not wasted.
 You’ve learned to control your temper, mood, and emotions — which is indeed a valuable skill to master in life.